gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

         <div>
             <h1 class="title">Evaluation room</h1>
             <p>
-                I Created a space in which the user could rate an image dependant on how well the holographic image was percieved.
+                I created a space in which the user could rate an image depending on how well the holographic image was perceived.
-                This score can vary between zero to 5 stars.
+                This score can vary from zero to 5 stars.
-                Aditioanally a txt file is provided in which the user could enter his setup dimensions to recreate a copy of their workspace in VR (to improve the immersion for the image evaluation).
+                Additionally a txt file is provided in which the user could enter his setup dimensions to recreate a copy of their workspace in VR (to improve the immersion for the image evaluation).
             </p>
         </div>
     </div>